LVGL Widgets¶

 lvgl.slider.update

-action updates the widget styles and properties from the specific options above, just like the lvgl.widget.update action is used for the common styles, states or flags.id (Required): The ID or a list of IDs of slider widgets which you want update.
+action updates the widget styles and properties from the specific options above, just like the lvgl.widget.update action is used for the common styles, states or flags.id (Required): The ID or a list of IDs of slider widgets to be updated.

-Widget styles or properties from the specific options above, which you want update.
+Widget styles or properties from the specific options above, to be updated.

 Triggers: